laserpants/hybrid-offline-declarative/README.md

 UX designers can leverage their existing web design skills and rely on CSS toolkits (e.g. [Twitter Bootstrap](http://getbootstrap.com/)) to build sophisticated and highly interactive user interfaces with modern, responsive features.
 For businesses, the advantage is that their development team can target more than one platform, which means a single code base to maintain.

 The overall trend today is that more and more applications run either in the browser, or in a browser-like environment.
 Language technologies are quickly adapting to keep up with this new reality.
-Compilers and other build tools are already capable of producing code that runs in legacy browsers and performs well even on low-end devices.
+Compilers and other build tools are capable of producing code that runs in legacy browsers and performs well even on low-end devices.
 In fact, modern JavaScript runtimes have performance characteristics comparable to native code execution.

 Although there may be capabilities unique to a specific device which are unavailable using the hybrid app approach, plugins and native APIs can be utilized to target most platform-specific requirements.